-A Written Statement of Employment Particulars must be signed by the employer and given to the employee within 4 weeks of the commencement of work if the employee will be working for 8 hours a week or more.
+A Written Statement of Employment Particulars must be signed by the employer and given to the employee within 4 weeks of the commencement of work.
 Even if the employment ends before 4 weeks is completed, written terms must still be provided.

 If an employee is due to work outside the Island for more than 4 weeks, written terms must be provided before he/she leaves the Island to start work.

 If an employer wishes to change the terms of employment, the employer must notify the employee in writing of the changes not later than 4 weeks after the change.

 The employer must notify the employee immediately in writing if the name or identity of the employer is changed.

 All employees are entitled to itemized pay slips, paid holidays and, if above compulsory school age, to the minimum wage, irrespective of the number of hours worked per week.

 Please see JACS Guidelines for more detailed information on the Law.